spatialos/UnrealGDK/docs/features.md

 ## Property handover

-Actor property handover is a new feature we’ve added to Unreal.
+Actor property handover is a new feature we’re introducing with the SpatialOS Unreal GDK.
 It replicates server-side properties between servers so Unreal games can take advantage of the SpatialOS cloud server architecture.
 For more information, see [the Actor property handover](./content/handover-between-server-workers.md) documentation.

 ## Singleton Actors

 “Singleton Actors” is a new term that describes Actors which contain global state and logic.
 Only one of these Actors exists in a game world.
 For more information see the documentation on [Singleton Actors](https://github.com/spatialos/UnrealGDK/blob/master/docs/contents/singleton-actors.md).

-**Note:** Currently, the SpatialOS Unreal GDK supports proper replication of public singletons, such as GameState, between multiple servers.
-It does not support private singletons, such as GameMode, but we plan to support this in the future..
+> Currently, the SpatialOS Unreal GDK supports proper replication of public Singleton Actors, such as `GameState`, between multiple servers.
+It does not support private Singleton Actors, such as `GameMode`, but we plan to support this in the future.

 ## Networking switch

-We’ve implemented a way to switch between the native Unreal networking to SpatialOS networking with a command line argument.
-This is useful to test valid functionality on a single server and performance.
-See the documentation on the networking switch in the [Troubleshooting](???
-Not sure of doc link) documentation.
+We’ve implemented a way to switch between the native Unreal networking and SpatialOS networking with a command line argument.
+This is useful to test valid functionality on a single server, and performance.
+See the documentation on the networking switch on the [Troubleshooting](content/troubleshooting.md) page.